Ryan-shamu-YT/homekit-esp8266-d5smart-gate/README.md

 ![428311938-f44cfe6e-a5c6-495d-8480-1c9bc4ff0227](https://github.com/user-attachments/assets/ce4036c2-da26-44a4-bb67-4f9955ee7813)

-Only three connections need to be made to the D5 Evo Gate Motor:
+Only 5 connections need to be made to the D5 SMART Gate Motor:
-1. Trig: this needs to be connected to ground for the gate to activate.
+1. Trig(I/O1): this needs to be connected to ground for the gate to activate.
 I have connected this to a relay controlled by the ESP8266
-2. Status: this needs to be logic-level-converted from 5V to 3.3V.
+2. Status(I/O4): this needs to be logic-level-converted from 5V to 3.3V.
 Connect to a GPIO pin of the ESP8266
-3. Com (ground, 0V): this is important for two reason: (1) status decoding and (2) triggering (activating) the gate.
-Because of (1), **the gate must share a ground with the ESP8266**.
+3. Com (I/O6, ground, 0V): this is important for two reason: (1) status decoding and (2) triggering (activating) the gate.
+Because of
+4. Com (COM, ground, 0V): EXTRA GROUND, this is important for powering
+4. 12V OUT (12V OUT, 12V): this is important for powering
+(1), **the gate must share a ground with the ESP8266**.

 ## Software Requirements